elephantscale/es-training-new/deep-learning/generic/DL-activation-functions.md

      - Else, `y = 0`

-     - Not Differentiable (no gradient, and can’t use gradient descent to optimize)
+     - Not Differentiable (no gradient, and can't use gradient descent to optimize)

 ---